-In the EU14, the child poverty rate in households with very high work intensity was 5.7%; the poverty rate in households with very low work intensity was 68,2%, i.e. more than ten times higher.
-This profile of poverty risks illustrates that the work intensity of the household to which an individual belongs, is a crucial factor explaining her or his poverty risk.
-It also shows that the Belgian profile deviates from the average EU14 profile, as registered in EU SILC 2011: with 81,1%, the poverty risk in the subgroup of households with very low work intensity is significantly6 higher than the European average; in contrast, with 2,3%, it is significantly lower in the subgroup of households with very high work intensity; in all other subgroups the point estimate for Belgium is also lower, though the difference with the EU14 is not significant for the low and medium work-intensity subgroups.
+In the EU15, the child poverty rate in households with very high work intensity was 5.8%; the poverty rate in households with very low work intensity was 68.8%, i.e. more than ten times higher.
+This profile of poverty risks illustrates that the work intensity of the household to which an individual belongs, is a crucial factor in explaining his or her poverty risk.
+It also shows that the Belgian profile deviates from the average EU15 profile, as registered in EU-SILC 2011: with 81.0%, the poverty risk in the subgroup of households with very low work intensity is significantly3 higher than the European average; in contrast, with 2.3%, it is significantly lower in the subgroup of households with very high work intensity; in all other subgroups the point estimate for Belgium is also lower, though the difference with the EU15 is not significant for the low and medium work intensity subgroups.
 In other words, the poverty gap between the haves and the have not's - 'have' referring to having more than a marginal attachment to the labour market - is particularly large in Belgium.
-Rather surprisingly, that pattern also holds for Wallonia, when we use a Walloon poverty threshold.7 Children living in Walloon households with little or no attachment to the labour market face an exceptionally high risk of poverty, both with reference to a Walloon regional poverty threshold and with reference to a national Belgian poverty threshold.
-So conceived, Wallonia is a highly polarized region, even from an 'internal' regional point of view.
-The Flemish case is more nuanced: when we use a Flemish threshold, child poverty in the very low work-intensity subgroup appears to be higher than the EU14 average, but the difference is not statistically significant; when we use a Belgian threshold, poverty in the very low work-intensity subgroup is lower than the EU14 average.
+Rather surprisingly, that pattern also holds for Wallonia, when we use a Walloon poverty threshold.4 Children living in Walloon households with little or no attachment to the labour market face an exceptionally high risk of poverty, both with reference to a Walloon regional poverty threshold and with reference to a national Belgian poverty threshold.
+So conceived, Wallonia is a highly polarised region, even from an 'internal' regional point of view.
+The Flemish case is more nuanced: when we use a Flemish threshold, child poverty in the very low work intensity subgroup appears to be higher than the EU15 average, but the difference is not statistically significant; when we use a Belgian threshold, poverty in the very low work intensity subgroup is lower than the EU15 average.